 - Set the washed cabbage pieces on a strainer and get rid of excess water.

 - Peel Korean radish.
 Then cut each section into thin circles.
 Then cut each circle into thin match sticks.

-- Cut garlic chives into 2 inch sections.
+- Cut asian chives into 2 inch sections.